TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 Foo<,[],>(arg1, arg2)
 ```

-5. It looks like CSharp it not staticly-typed langauge, clashed with `var` and probably introduce many implemenetation problems in the parser.
+5. It looks like CSharp would not be a statically-typed language, clashed with `var` and probably introduce many implementation problems in the parser.

 ```csharp
 temp = ...